Not in the foreseeable future! Why?

 Meanwhile, in Australia the situation is similar.
 If we take the upper level of the estimated New Zealand annual yield at 3,000 tonnes, then that would require 75,000 hectares of plantation to produce that output level assuming that would be the only source.
 This is also assuming a yield of say 40 kg/ha/yr of bio-active honey.

 It is difficult to imagine what a plantation resource like that would even look like!

 Meanwhile, the demand seems to be increasing worldwide but mainly in Asia.

 Singapore Pharmacy June 2016.
 Promotion display of 2 x 500 gm NZ Manuka honey – 10+ UMF (mid range bio activity level) retailing for $139.90/kg (normally $192/kg).

 (1 Singapore $ = 1 Australian $).

-In the meantime, the demand for culinary and medical grade bio-active honey is increasing world-wide at a seemingly unstoppable rate indicating a glut with the associated price crash is a long way off in the forseeable future.
+In the meantime, the demand for culinary and medical grade bio-active honey is increasing worldwide at a seemingly unstoppable rate indicating a glut with the associated price crash is a long way off in the foreseeable future.

 As this sector of the Australian industry develops momentum, it is likely mechanisms will be put in place to further ensure the integrity of the product.
 More detailed labelling for starters including a verification certificate signed off by an accredited testing laboratory, batch numbers showing place of origin, linkages to a product information website printed on the label, QR codes etc.